Michigan State U. leader, hired after Nassar scandal, quits - WHIZ News

 In response, no-confidence votes against the board were approved by the Faculty Senate and Michigan State’s student government.

+“They’re going to need to have great leadership.
+I thought they had great leadership and now, obviously, there will be a change there,” Whitmer said.

-Stanley was president of Stony Brook University in New York when he was hired three years ago at 50,000-student Michigan State in East Lansing, Michigan.
+In 2019, Stanley was president of Stony Brook University in New York when he was hired at 50,000-student Michigan State in East Lansing, Michigan.
+Five of the eight trustees who supported him remain on the board.

 The school was trying to recover from a scandal involving Nassar, a campus sports doctor, who was accused of sexually assaulting hundreds of women and girls, including Olympic gymnasts, at Michigan State, a local gymnastics club and USA Gymnastics.
 He pleaded guilty and is serving decades in prison.